 Intra-day update: rupee registers gains against US dollar

-The Pakistani rupee registered gains against the US dollar, appreciating 0.56% in the inter-bank market during trading on Thursday.
+The Pakistani rupee registered gains against the US dollar, appreciating 0.89% in the inter-bank market during the opening hours of trading on Friday.

 This is an intra-day update